mmann1123/xr_fresh/README.md

 # Extract features from the geospatial time series
 extract_features_series(files, feature_list, band_name, temp_dir, num_workers=12, nodata=-9999)
 ```

+## Working with NetCDF Files

+While xr_fresh is designed to work with individual GeoTIFF files, you can work with NetCDF data (e.g., climate model output) using a simple workaround:

+1. **Export NetCDF time slices to individual GeoTIFF files** - Each time step becomes a separate raster file
+2. **Run xr_fresh on the exported files** - Process as normal time series
+3. **Extract features** - Generate temporal statistics across your time series

+See the complete [NetCDF workflow example](notebooks/netcdf.ipynb) that demonstrates:
+- Loading CESM2 climate model data (PRECT precipitation variable)
+- Exporting 1 year of daily data (~366 timesteps) to individual rasters
+- Extracting 27+ temporal features including extremes, variability, and trends

 **Note**: Some features like `longest_strike_above_mean` and `longest_strike_below_mean` are not compatible with JAX tracing and should be excluded when using GPU acceleration.
 The notebook example shows a curated list of JAX-compatible features.